 Feeling the need to do something new with your hair?
-Why not experiment with teal hair color?
+Experiment with the teal hair color!
 With varying shades between light and dark, you’ll have your pick of the most beautiful colors.

 Teal Hair Color Ideas

 For inspiration on how to work this gorgeous shade into your hairstyle, check out these 50 amazing ways to wear teal hair color!

 1. Dark Teal Hair

 Throw major ocean vibes with this dark teal hair color.
 The color combined with waves emphasizes a long layered haircut.
 But, with this much built-in style, you can roll out of bed, part hair in the center, and be ready to go!

 A lighter shade of teal looks best on light or pale skin tones.
 If you have blue eyes, this color also brings out the tone.
 Wear the color on a short wavy hairstyle with side bangs and pair with your favorite sunglasses this summer!

 3. Dusty Teal Hair

 Dusty teal is noticeable yet subtle against dark hair.
 The muted shade means you can feel confident you’ll still look professional at work but stylish when out on the town.

 Blend your two favorite shades of teal as an ombre.
 Then, whether you have long or short hair, straighten the hair for a sleek style that is amazingly chic.
 You can also add some waves or tight curls at the ends when you want a glow-up for a date.